calvinckho/restvo-site/server/markdown/privacy-policy.md

 To the extent required by applicable law, or in our discretion otherwise, we will allow customers and individuals to limit use of personal information.
 If at any time after providing us with your personal information such information changes or you change your mind about receiving information from us, you may request access to your data or that your data be changed.

-If you no longer wish to receive our communications, you may opt-out of receiving them at any time by following the instructions included in each communication, by going to our Unsubscribe page https://Restvoframework.com/unsubscribe, or by mail at Drifty Co. (d/b/a Restvo), 121 S. Pinckney St. Suite 300 Madison, WI 53703; Attn: Privacy.
+If you no longer wish to receive our communications, you may opt-out of receiving them at any time by following the instructions included in each communication, by going to our Notifications page https://app.restvo.com, Settings -> Notifications, or by mail to Restvo Inc., PO 21064 Castro Valley, CA 94546; Attn: Privacy.

 <span id="CrossDevice" class="anchor"></span>**7.
 CROSS-DEVICE TRACKING**